Looney Tunes and Merrie Melodies filmography: 1940s

-A total of 306 shorts were produced and theatrically released in the 1940s.
-Additionally, Bugs Bunny was featured in a government-sponsored short for U.S. Department of the Treasury, but he also made a cameo appearance in two Private Snafu shorts and in one Puppetoon short.
+A total of 306 shorts were produced and theatrically released under the Looney Tunes and Merrie Melodies banners during the 1940s.
+Additionally, Bugs Bunny was featured in a government-sponsored short for U.S. Department of the Treasury, but he also made a cameo appearance in two Private Snafu shorts, in one Puppetoon short, and in two Warner Bros. live-action features.

-Four of the five additional shorts from this decade (those made for the U.S. government) are in the public domain.
+Four of the seven additional shorts from this decade (those made for the U.S. government) are in the public domain.